deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 Data Properties
 ===============

-Some of the Deepchecks' checks (e.g. train-test drift) uses a concept called "Properties".
-Properties are a simple one-dimension values that are extracted from your data which is either images, labels or predictions.
+Some of the Deepchecks' checks (e.g. train-test drift) use "Properties".
+Properties are simple one-dimension values that are extracted either from the images, labels or predictions of the data.

-The properties values' distribution is a characteristic of your data that might have hidden a relation to your model performance.
+For example, one image property is **brightness**, and one label property is **bounding box area** (for detection tasks).
+Each property produces a single value per image or per individual label in the image.

 What Are Properties Used For?
 =============================

-The properties might come handy in a few situations:
+The properties values' distribution is a characteristic of your data that might have hidden a relation to your model performance.
+They might come handy in a few situations:

 1. New unlabeled data: To approximate how your model will work on the new data, since you don't have labels in order to do a performance check.
 If the new data's properties are different by a large margin from the